-Disaggregation: Current Period - (2010-2012): For Indigenous and non-Indigenous (number, rate, rate ratio, rate difference and variability bands): Total and state/territory: by Indigenous status of the mother.Total by remoteness area: by Indigenous status of the mother.
-Time series -2007, 2008, 2009, 2010, 2011 (the data for these years have been previously supplied), 2012 (required for 2014 reporting): For Indigenous and non-Indigenous (number, rate, rate ratio, rate difference, percentage change and variability bands): Total and state/territory: by Indigenous status of the mother.
-Total by remoteness area (from 2012 onwards): by Indigenous status of the mother.
-For 2011 (the data for this year has been previously supplied), 2012 (required for 2015 reporting).
-For Indigenous and non-Indigenous (number, rate, rate ratio, rate difference, and variability bands): Total and state/territory: by Indigenous status of the baby.Total by remoteness area: by Indigenous status of the baby.
-Disaggregation data Data Element / Data Set elements: Person-Indigenous status, code N Data Source AIHW National Perinatal Data Collection (NPDC) Guide for use Data source type: Administrative by-product data.
-Used for Indigenous status of infant which has previously been based solely on the Indigenous status of the mother. · Data Element / Data Set Person-area of usual residence, statistical area level 2 (SA2) code (ASGS 2011) N(9) Data Source
+For Indigenous and non-Indigenous (number, rate, rate ratio, rate difference and variability bands): - Total and state/territory: by Indigenous status of the mother. - Total by remoteness area: by Indigenous status of the mother.
+Time series-2007, 2008, 2009, 2010, 2011, 2012 (the data for these years have been previously supplied), 2013 (required for 2016 reporting): For Indigenous and non-Indigenous (number, rate, rate ratio, rate difference, percentage change and variability bands): - Total and state/territory: by Indigenous status of the mother. - Total by remoteness area (from 2012 onwards): by Indigenous status of the mother.
+Indigenous status of the baby For 2013 (2012 and 2011 data have been previously supplied), data are required for 2016 reporting.
+For Indigenous and non-Indigenous (number, rate, rate ratio, rate difference, and variability bands): - Total and state/territory: by Indigenous status of the baby. - Total by remoteness area: by Indigenous status of the baby.
+Disaggregation data elements:

+-Data Element / Data Set

+Person-Indigenous status, code N

+Data Source

+AIHW National Perinatal Data Collection (NPDC)

+Guide for use

+Data source type: Administrative by-product data.

+Used for Indigenous status of infant which has previously been based solely on the Indigenous status of the mother.

+- Data Element / Data Set-

+Person-area of usual residence, statistical area level 2 (SA2) code (ASGS 2011) N(9)

+Data Source

+AlHW National Perinatal Data Collection (NPDC)

+Guide for use

+Data source type: Administrative by-product data

 Used for disaggregation by state/territory and remoteness area.
 Classifications for remoteness area are based on ASGC prior to 2012 and ASGS from 2012.

+Comments:

+Most recent data available for 2016 report is 2013.

+Aggregated data (2011 to 2013) will be reported for the current reporting period.

+Single year data (2007, 2008, 2009, 2010, 2011, 2012 and 2013) will be reported for time series, noting that previously supplied data will be used unless a resupply is provided.

+Information is included in the National Perinatal Data Collection (NPDC) for all live births and stillbirths of at least 400 grams birthweight or at least 20 weeks gestation.

+Until 2011, the NPDC only included information on the Indigenous status of the mother.
+From 2011, the NPDC included information on the Indigenous status of the baby for selected jurisdictions-NSW, Vic, Qld, Tas, the ACT and the NT.
+However, the mandatory collection of this data item only began from July 2012 following its inclusion in the Perinatal National Minimum Data Set (NMDS).
+From 2012, data on the baby's Indigenous status is available from all jurisdictions.

-Comments: Most recent data available for 2015 report is 2012.
-Aggregated data (2010 to 2012) will be reported for the current reporting period.
-Single year data (2007, 2008, 2009, 2010, 2011 and 2012) will be reported for time series; noting that previously supplied data will be used unless a resupply is provided.
-Information is included in the National Perinatal Data Collection (NPDC) for all live births and still births of at least 400 grams birthweight or at least 20 weeks gestation.
-For previous years, Indigenous status of infants was based on the Indigenous status of the mother only.
-Indigenous status of infants is available from NSW, Vic, Qld, and the NT from 2011.
-Disaggregation by Indigenous status is recommended to be reported using three- year combined data for the current reporting period due to the small number of low birthweight infants born to Indigenous mothers each year.
-Single year data is to be reported for time series.
+Disaggregation by Indigenous status is recommended to be reported using 3-year combined data for the current reporting period due to the small number of low birthweight infants born to Indigenous mothers each year.
+Single year data are to be reported for time series.

 To report trends, the body assessing progress over time may separately request percentage change and statistical significance testing for this indicator directly from the data provider (AIHW).

 Variability bands accompanying perinatal data should be used for the purposes of comparisons over time and for national estimates at a point in time for Indigenous/non-Indigenous comparisons.

-Baseline year for NIRA target (Halve the child mortality gap within a decade) is 2008; baseline year for this indicator is 2007; target year is 2018.
+Baseline year for National Indigenous Reform Agreement (NIRA) target (Halve the gap in mortality rates for Indigenous children under 5 within a decade) is 2008; baseline year for this indicator is 2007; target year is 2018.

+Representational attributes

+Representation class: Percentage

+Data type: Real

+Unit of measure: Person

+Format: N[N].N

+Indicator conceptual framework

+Health Conditions

+Data source attributes

+Framework and

+dimensions: